camunda/camunda-bpm-examples/deployment/spring-jboss-non-pa/README.md

-# Plain Spring Webapplication for JBoss AS 7
+# Plain Spring Web application for JBoss AS 7

-This example demonstrates how to deploy a plain webapplication which
+This example demonstrates how to deploy a plain web application which

-  * does not include a @ProcessApplication class and does not provide any BPMN 2.0 processes
+  * Does not include a @ProcessApplication class and does not provide any BPMN 2.0 processes
-  * starts a Spring Webapplication context
+  * Starts a Spring Webapplication context
-  * binds a shared, container managed process engine as Spring Bean
+  * Binds a shared, container managed process engine as Spring Bean

 ## Why is this example interesting?

 The JBoss AS 7 extensions from camunda allow you to manage Process Engines as JBoss Services.
 However, if your application does not provide a @ProcessApplication class, JBoss AS 7 is not aware of the fact that your application uses the process engine.
-In that case it can happen that:
+In that case, the following scenarious can occur:

-  * at deployment time, your application is deployed *before* the process engine is started, making the deployment of your app fail.
+  * At deployment, your application is deployed *before* the process engine is started, causing the deployment of your application to fail.
-  * when the process engine is stopped, your application is not stopped but will likely fail at some point because the process engine is not available anymore.
+  * When the process engine is stopped, your application is not stopped but will likely fail at some point because the process engine is not available anymore.

-This problem can be resolved by adding a declarative dependency between the process engine and some component in your application.
+This problem can be resolved by adding a declarative dependency between the process engine and a component in your application.

 ## Show me the important parts!